Karen Bartsch Estes, Department Chair

 The deadline for receipt of all application materials is January 15.

 Application materials include the application, one to two page personal statement, official undergraduate and graduate (if applicable) transcripts, official GRE scores (general and Advanced Psychology subject), and three letters of recommendation.
-The department forwards copies of official transcripts, letters of recommendation, and GRE scores to the Office of the Registrar upon admission.
+An application feww of $50 is required.

 Applications are evaluated based on the applicants' academic qualifications (e.g., GRE scores, undergraduate GPA) and interests.
 Particular attention is paid to the goodness of fit between the applicant's expressed interests and the particular strengths and offerings of our program.